 After an extremely tumultuous time of strict bedrest, hospitalizations, a premature birth, burying our first twin, and almost seven weeks of our tiny daughter fighting for her life in the NICU, she caught a bacterial infection and died at 47 days old.

 It was a traumatic experience, and we were completely undone.
 But we learned so much about God, about ourselves, and about living life on this earth while keeping our heavenly home in mind.
-Having experienced these losses as well as two miscarriages, I have a soft spot in my heart for people who are suffering, and for grieving mothers in particular.
+Having experienced a stillbirth and an infant death, as well as two miscarriages, I have a soft spot in my heart for people who are suffering, and for grieving mothers in particular.

-I have written about my grief and done artwork for fellow grieving mothers at my other website, Little Winged Ones.
+I have written about my grief and done artwork for fellow grieving mothers for a long time.
 I’ve also written for Still Standing Magazine, Pregnancy After Loss Support, Stillborn and Still Breathing, All That Love Can Do, and contributed to a few books about child loss, including Love and Loss: A Guide to Family Healing After The Loss of Your Baby.

-Grateful to be married to my best friend, I live in rural New Hampshire where I homeschool my children, keep chickens, bake bread, pray for grace, try to find time for knitting and painting, struggle to keep up with laundry, and write from experience about the ways that God works all things together for the good of those who love Him.
+Grateful to be married to my best friend, I live in rural New Hampshire where I homeschool my children, pray for grace, and share from experience about the ways that God works all things together for the good of those who love Him.